 Straightening Teeth Without Braces

 There are also options for patients who want to straighten their teeth without braces.
-Dr. Elliott will carefully evaluate your condition.
+Dr. Comeau will carefully evaluate your condition.
 Straightening teeth without braces is used when there are no health considerations that would require braces.

 Porcelain veneers are thin shells that cover the front and sides of teeth.
 They can successfully be used to correct minor problems in tooth alignment.
 A precise shade of porcelain will be used so that the veneers will blend in naturally with the rest of your teeth.
-Typically, veneers not covered by dental insurance since they are considered a cosmetic treatment.
+Typically, veneers are not covered by dental insurance since they are considered a cosmetic treatment.

 Dental crowns cover the entire tooth and are well suited for teeth that may have more significant alignment issues.
 A crown is thicker than a veneer therefore it is more durable and resistant to cracking.
 That also means that the tooth will need to be trimmed away to accommodate the crown.
 Crowns are more likely to be covered by dental insurance.